 Capturing Movement and Color

-In these times of Covid-19 and social distancing, what a great time to browse through photos of friends and family—and perhaps find inspiration for new paintings.
+While indoors during the cold Nebraska winter is a great time to browse through photos of friends and family—and perhaps find inspiration for new paintings.

 I present a quick video of favorite watercolors, followed by helpful tips for painting people.